Women in History: Research for Expository Writing

 Lesson Plans for this Unit

 Students will apply the learning from Lesson Two to a longer piece of research writing.
-Using the supplied list from the Honor Roll of Notable Women Online Activity, students will choose another notable woman and write about her life in an expository essay.
+Using the supplied list from the Honor Roll of Notable Women Online Activity or the activities in Women Who Changed History, students will choose another notable woman and write about her life in an expository essay.
 You may use a rubric similar to the one used in Lesson Two to evaluate this essay.
 I also recommend that you give students an audience to share these women's stories, whether in class or on a school bulletin board.